artikcloud/tutorial-java-WebSocketEventFeed/README.md

 This is a starter code to connect to ARTIK Cloud [event feed WebSocket (/events)](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#event-feed-websocket) endpoint using ARTIK Cloud Java SDK.
 By running this sample, you will learn to:

-- Connect to the ARTIK Cloud Event feed WebSocket url.
+- Connect to the event feed WebSocket url.
 - Monitor realtime events sent to ARTIK Cloud by the devices.

-**Consult the documentation for the [supported events](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#event-feed-websocket).**
+Consult the [documentation](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#event-feed-websocket) for all supported events and request parameter combinations that are beyond of this sample.

 ## Requirements